jackohughes/ghc-proposals/proposals/0000-local-import.rst

 The motivations are the following:

 - Making import lists smaller and easier to maintain.
-- Making it easier to understand why a module is imported.
+- Making it easier to understand why a module is imported, and where its symbols are used.
 - Making it easier to refactor a definition, along with its imports.
 - Making it more practical to use qualified imports, especially with operators.